Ronald Segovia

 Ronald Segovia (born 17 January 1985) in Villa Montes, Tarija, Bolivia, is a footballer who plays as an attacking midfielder.
 He currently a free agent.

 Club career

 La Paz

-In 2009, he signed for Bolivian club La Paz where he managed 5 goals in 63 games.
+In 2009, he signed up for the Bolivian club La Paz where he managed 5 goals in 63 games.

 Aurora

 In 2011, he signed for Liga de Fútbol Profesional Boliviano club Aurora.
 In June 2012, Segovia signed a one-year contract with Club Blooming.